collinbarrett/wp-vps-build-guide/README.md

     - `sudo chown -R {myUser}:www-data /var/www/{myWPSiteName}/*`
     - Repeat this step for each WordPress site to be installed with new values for {myWPDB}, {myWPDBUser}, {myWPDBPassword}, {myWPSecurityKeys}, {myRandomPrefix}, and {mySiteURL}.
     - via <a href="https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-nginx-on-ubuntu-14-04" target="_blank">DigitalOcean</a>
+23. Configure nginx server blocks.
+    - **TODO**
-23. **TODO**: Configure nginx server blocks, configure ngx_pagespeed, configure ssl, optimize swap, optimize nginx, optimize MariaDB, optimize HHVM, configure monit to restart HHVM, optimize php5-fpm, optimize redis, etc.
+24. **TODO**: Configure ngx_pagespeed, configure ssl, optimize swap, optimize nginx, optimize MariaDB, optimize HHVM, configure monit to restart HHVM, optimize php5-fpm, optimize redis, etc.

 ## Recommended Ongoing Maintenance
 - Whenever nginx or ngx_pagespeed have a new release, repeat step 14. nginx will first need to be uninstalled (`sudo apt-get remove nginx`) before installing the newly compiled version.
 - If the VPS is ever resized, the swap file should be resized.
 - Step 12 should be repeated whenever a new version of the kernel is installed.
-- **TODO**: MariaDB should be tuned on occasion for optimum performance.
-See [issue #3](https://github.com/collinbarrett/wp-vps-build-guide/issues/3).
+- MariaDB should be tuned on occasion for optimum performance.